SamuelLerman/image_similarity_flutter/README.md

 I used flutter framework on channel stable 2.0.5 and Xcode 12.4.
 As the deep-ranking model is quite complex, I didn't use the tflite flutter package to run ML models but created an API with python and flask which is accessed via the application.

+The respository is composed of three sections :
+- The flutter a

 ## The API

 I used python and flask to create the API.
 It is located at this [folder]().